 Marketing is an ever-changing and tedious process, however it is impossible for a business to gain Goodwill and Brand Recognition without proper marketing.
 Marketing is essential for gaining a competitive advantage.
 Planning and running targeted campaigns stick with the customer and drive them towards your brand.
 This article provides a beginner’s guide for creating and running such campaigns.

 A marketing campaign is a sequence of promotional activities that a business undergoes to achieve a particular goal.
 Therefore it is different from marketing in the sense that while it implies all aspect of marketing, it is a goal-oriented and temporary strategy to boost your customer base, such as discounting, sales promotion, or an advertisement campaign.
 It can also be of various forms depending on the needs of the business.

 Throughout the course of running a business, a brand may try out many general and specific marketing campaigns.
 Each one’s length and budget depends on the business’ current needs.
 Therefore certain temporary and long term variables need to be considered before launching a campaign.

 The Marketing Checklist.

 The following are certain perquisites to ensure a successful and profitable marketing campaign:

 - Industry analysis

-Industry analysis is the process of analysing various aspects of an industry, such as where your business fits in into the market, its growth and profit potential, the state of competition, what marketing tactics are useful for the product line, etc. It is essential since it defines the potential liquidity, solvency, and profitability for you and your competitors in the industry.
-It focuses on analysing market trends and therefore also helps your business prepare for any future shift in economic patterns of the market.
+Industry analysis is the process of analyzing various aspects of an industry, such as where your business fits in into the market, its growth and profit potential, the state of competition, what marketing tactics are useful for the product line, etc. It is essential since it defines the potential liquidity, solvency, and profitability for you and your competitors in the industry.
+It focuses on analyzing market trends and therefore also helps your business prepare for any future shift in economic patterns of the market.

 For detailed information on Industry Analysis click here.